-8 Consider the TOSI rules and consult with your EY Tax advisor.
+Consider the TOSI rules and consult with your EY Tax advisor.
 Capital gains realized by minors on the disposition of private company shares to a non-arm's-length party are treated as non-eligible dividends and taxed at top marginal rates.
-See [Appendix E: The revised tax on split income rules](#).
+See [Chapter 9: Families](#).

-9 Draft legislative amendments propose to broaden the base for the AMT regime, effective for 2024 and later taxation years.
-For more information about the AMT and these proposals, see [TaxMatters@EY, October 2023](#), "Alternative minimum tax: proposed changes you should know."
+The base for the AMT regime was broadened, effective for 2024 and later taxation years.
+For more information about the AMT and these changes, see [TaxMatters@EY, October 2023](#), "Alternative minimum tax: proposed changes you should know;" [EY Tax Alert 2023 Issue No. 45](#); and [EY Tax Alert 2024 Issue No. 25](#).